-- The underlying argument is that an advanced and efficient financial system enables non-financial enterprises access to external finance from savers thereby expanding the pool of funds available for growth enhancing real investments. - 2.
+- 1. Other research reaching similar conclusions comes from the second strand of research in this area dealing with the financing choices of banks.
+In this literature Basle type capital requirements for banks are partly responsible for credit crunches and their negative affects on the real economy.
+In this connections see: Berger and Udell (1994), Hancock and Wilcox (1994), Peek and Rosengren (1995), Shrieves and Dahl (1995), Wagster (1999), and Furfine (2001) among others.. - 2.
 See also Bannerjee (1992) and Welch (1992) for a further discussion on herding in financial markets.
 Gorton and He (2005) develop and empirically test an imperfect competition model where banks herd on their investments in information production.
 In their model credit crunches arise when banks raise their investments in information production and their credit standards for lending.
-The bank's decision to invest more or less in information production depends on its performance relative to other banks. - 3.
+The bank's decision to invest more or less in information production depends on its' performance relative to other banks. - 3.
 Stiglitz (1972, p.
 39) used the technology assumption in an analysis of the optimality of investment allocation in a mean-variance economy, but provided no theoretical or empirical justification.
 Why should risk increase with real investment?
 One argument is that an expansion in real investment today creates increased supply and competition for sales tomorrow.
 How individual firms will fare in that increased competition is one source of risk.
 Moreover if the expansion in real investment is heterogeneous in magnitude across firms and industries, the differential effect on supply in the different sectors of the economy will increase the variability of relative prices which further increases the operating risk of firms.
 This is because it is more difficult for firms to formulate their production-investment plans when the selling price for their product and the cost price for their inputs are changing at different rates.
 Evidence supporting the procyclical variability of relative prices is presented in Anderson (1994) (2001), Balke and Wynne (2002), Ball and Mankiw (1995), and Parsley (1996) among many others.